carolinewex/edited-pymoc/README.md

 We prescribed a constant surface buoyancy increase of 0.002, 0.004, and 0.006 to the boundary conditions.
 These npz.files are located in the surfaceb-inc-simulation folder.
-These warming simulations are loosely based off of 2k, 4k, and 6k warming simulations in an MITgcm ocean-ice model.
+These warming simulations are based off of 2k, 4k, and 6k warming simulations in an MITgcm ocean-ice model.
 More of the
 GCM model can be found here: https://mitgcm.readthedocs.io.
 The output of these simulations can be plotted in the ReadInPlot_NadeauJansen.ipynb,